What you can recycle

 - Let fat cool down until it is solid, wrap it up and put it in with your rubbish.

-- Pour any used oil (once cool) into a container and take it to your local tip (Household Waste Recycling Sites or HWRS) where it can be recycled.
+- Pour any used oil (once cool) into a container and take it to your local tip (Household Waste Recycling Site or HWRS) where it can be recycled.

 - Wipe residual oil out of frying pans or oven trays with a paper towel and put it in with your rubbish.

-- Even if you try and break down oil and grease with soap and hot water, it can re-solidify once it cools down blocking drains and sewers.
+- Even if you try to break down oil and grease with soap and hot water, it can re-solidify once it cools down blocking your drains and sewers.

 To avoid blocking your drains, follow Southern Water's advice on: